zero-archive/sphinx-config-combinator/README.md

 # Sphinx Config Combinator

-Script that combine multiple config files for Sphinx Search engine
+Script that combine multiple config files into one for [Sphinx Search](http://sphinxsearch.com) engine

 ## Install